NeCTAR-RC/nectarcloud-tier0doco/README.md

 (see amending changes below), Jenkins will automatically vote (or +1) your commit.

+  Jenkins will often fail a document without giving any reasons.
+Using the following ruby-gem markdown lint style checker (mdl) will give you the reasons when Jenkins won't.
+It is a real timesaving tool!

 Note; if you want to get really clever, you can install mdl - the same markdown parsing tool that Jenkins uses - that way you don't need to bother Jenkins for markdown related issues.
 You'll probably need ubuntu for this;